Skip to main content

 First you need to import the results from the latest scan of your VS Code project.
 Then you can view the results in your VS Code IDE.

-You can also run new scans on an existing Checkmarx project directly from your IDE.
+Alternatively, you can run a new can on an existing Checkmarx One project from your IDE and load the results.

 Figure 1.
 Loading Scan Results